UMass Boston

 Spring Intertidal Survey Workshop

-In March, our intertidal workshop introduced students to intertidal survey methods which translate to many other habitats.
-We logged 1,100 data points representing our cobble beach and what lives there.
+In March, our intertidal workshop introduces students to intertidal survey methods which translate to many other habitats.
+We document macroalgae found on our cobble beach along with whatever else lives there.
 Algae, snails, mussels, crabs and more!
 To be repeated seasonally.

 Snails, barnacles and blue mussels growing on a rock